The Communicator

 1. Prepare careful project oversight

-• Have a specific project the intern can be responsible for with a clear and coherent set of tasks that they oversee.
+• Have a specific project the intern can be responsible for with a clear and coherent set of tasks they oversee.

-2. Present a peer group
+2. Present a peer group.

 3. Provide career guidance

-• Consider arranging simple 30-minute coffee chats with half a dozen people in different departments around the company to create productively conversations and gather helpful information: What’s the most exciting part of your day?
+• Consider arranging simple 30-minute coffee chats with half a dozen people in different departments around the company to create productive conversations and gather helpful information: What’s the most exciting part of your day?
 What aspects of your job do you wish you didn’t have?
 What training do you wish you had in addition to what you did study?

 Providing an intern with quality support has three elements: